doongeon/good-filings/README.md

 - Python 3.12+
 - [uv](https://github.com/astral-sh/uv) (Python package manager)
 - [Claude Desktop](https://claude.ai/download) (to use this MCP)
+- Make sure `uv` is installed and available in your system `PATH`.
+Claude Desktop runs MCP servers in an isolated environment and relies on `uv` to manage dependencies.
 - API Keys (optional):
   - `LLAMA_CLOUD_API_KEY` (from [LlamaIndex](https://cloud.llamaindex.ai/)) - Required only if using `llama-cloud` engine.
 Default is `llama-cloud`, but can use `docling` without API key.